 Obtaining mastery level knowledge of the diverse disciplines involved in providing care for patients with periodontal diseases requires an intensive three-year course of study by capable motivated students.
-Great emphasis is placed on training specialist periodontists, but there is equal attention to the mastery of the basic sciences, applied to periodontology.
+Great emphasis is placed on training specialist periodontists, but there is equal attention to the mastery of the basic sciences, and their application to periodontology.

 The student may choose to combine the certificate program with a Master’s in Science Program.
 This program combines didactic courses, intensive clinical activities, performance of original research and the defense of a thesis resulting from this research.
 The original research may be in the field of clinical periodontics, including implantology, or basic science related to periodontics.
 Upon successful completion of all portions of this ADE program the student earns a certificate of specialization in periodontics and a Master's degree in Clinical Dentistry.
 However, neither the certificate nor the degree is awarded until the completion of the entire program.
 In addition to the three-year Master's program in Periodontics, a three-year certificate option is also available.
 The certificate program is similar to the Master's program but does not require the completion of a thesis.